vsespb/mt-aws-glacier/README.md

 See also [Restoring journal](#restoring-journal) for `retrieve-inventory`, `download-inventory` commands examples.

+### `list-vaults`

+Lists all vaults in region specified by `--region` (with a respect to IAM permissions for listing vaults), prints it to the screen in a machine readable format (which is not yet documented here).

 ### Other commands

 See [usage](#usage) for examples of use of the following commands: `purge-vault`, `check-local-hash`, `create-vault`, `delete-vault`.